Birds

 Great Crested Flycatcher (Myiarchus crinitus)

-These beautiful birds tend to make homes in deciduous forests but can also cozy up in your home.
-Once they establish a nest they rarely move.
+These beautiful birds tend to make homes in deciduous forests but can also settle in your backyard.
+Once they establish a nest, they rarely move.
 Both parents care for the nest and will leave in search of insects.
 They are excellent hunters, moving quickly and picking off insects on the ground or even in flight.

 Great Crested Flycatchers have also been known to bring snake skins back to their nest.
 Occasionally, they may mistake plastic for snakes’ skins.
 Males defend their nest with loud calls and will even fight when threatened.
 Breeding takes place throughout the U.S. and southern parts of Canada in spring and summer.
 During non-breeding seasons, from fall through winter, Great Crested Flycatchers migrate to Central or South America.